-Minimum clearances between the water heater and combustible construction are 0 inch at the sides and rear, 4" (102 mm) for 100 gallon nominal capacity unit and 5" (127 mm) for 75 gallon nominal capacity unit at the front, and 6" (153 mm) from the vent pipe.
-Clearance from the top of the jacket is 12" (305 mm).
+Minimum clearances between the water heater and combustible construction are 0 inch at the sides and rear, 4" (102 mm) at the front, and 6" (153 mm) from the vent pipe.
+Clearance from the top of the jacket is 12" (305 mm) on most models.

-- Install water heater in accordance with the instruction manual and NFPA54. - To avoid injury, combustion and ventilation air must be taken from outdoors. - Do not place chemical vapor emitting products near water heater.
+- Install water heater in accordance with the instruction manual and NFPA54. - To avoid injury, combustion and ventilation air must be taken from outdoors - Do not place chemical vapor emitting products near water heater.